 Education is a social process – always.
 It involves social institutions, culture, and social resources.
 These are central themes of sociology.
 Education always involves values and dilemmas, both in making curricula and in designing methods of teaching.
 It involves science, art and ways of being in the world.
 These are major themes of philosophy.
 Education continues over time, linking our society to its past and to its future.
 It creates capacities for practice that transform the social arrangements that have come to us from the past.
 These are central issues in history.
 Education is, therefore, a field that links to, and draws from, knowledge across the disciplines of the social sciences and humanities.

-- Philosophy of Education: This concentration seeks to provide students with a rigorous methodological and theoretical training in philosophical research.
+- try this out Philosophy of Education: This concentration seeks to provide students with a rigorous methodological and theoretical training in philosophical research.
 The general purposes of the program are to foster the understanding and development of educational theory in the context of the broader questions of philosophy and to develop the capacity to engage in effective discussion of theoretical problems pertaining to education, especially educational justice, peace, and democracy.

 - History of Education: This concentration seeks to provide students with a rigorous methodological and theoretical training in historical research, so that they acquire and are able to advance a deep understanding of the origins and development of American education within the context of American social and intellectual history.
 This concentration involves an understanding of the history of social injustice and the political and economic history of the social and educational reproduction of inequality.